 Why empathy is essential.
 I enjoy spending time on research; it’s vital to really understanding people and the reasons behind their actions.
 What causes people to feel joy and pain?
 Why do they make certain decisions and how do they act in different situations?
 Understanding human behavior is important when trying to create meaningful solutions.

 Technology’s double nature.
 Technology is wonderful.
 But too much can have long-term consequences on individuals, relationships, and societies.
 As designers, we have a responsibility to balance the two.

 How I stay productive and creative.
-The practical steps I take to work efficiently so I can also unplug and keep a happy, healthy personal life.
+My approach is to work as quickly as I can so I can also unplug and keep a happy, healthy personal life.

 Ways to build partnerships and encourage participation.
 Synthesizing with others is critical.
 Every problem comes with so much information to process, so many perspectives to consider, and so many ways to approach solutions.
 It’s too much for an individual to handle alone.